-Man who 'went to Parliament to speak to Boris Johnson carrying swords' due in court
+Man who 'went to Parliament to speak to Boris Johnson carrying swords' 'too ill' to attend court

-A man alleged to have turned up outside Parliament wearing armour and carrying samurai swords will return to court next month.
+A man alleged to have turned up outside Parliament wearing armour and carrying samurai swords "to speak to Boris Johnson" was said to be "too ill" to attend court.

-Lewis Allington, 34, from March, Cambridgeshire, will appear at Southwark Crown Court for a plea and trial preparation hearing on 12 December.
+Lewis Allington, 34, from March, Cambridgeshire, was due to appear at Southwark Crown Court for a plea and trial preparation hearing on December 12 2024.

-He appeared for an initial hearing at Westminster Magistrates' Court on Thursday where he was charged with two counts of possession of bladed articles.
+He appeared for an initial hearing at Westminster Magistrates' Court last November when he was charged with two counts of possession of bladed articles.

-He was earlier arrested after an incident outside Parliament on Tuesday afternoon, which led to several plice officers intervening and the Carriage Gates entrance being temporarily closed.
+He was earlier arrested after an incident outside Parliament, which led to several police officers intervening and the Carriage Gates entrance being temporarily closed.

 At a short hearing District Judge Briony Clarke was told by Malachy Pakenham, prosecuting, that the defendant travelled to London from Cambridgeshire, put on body armour, and attended Parliament "with two samurai swords, asking to see Boris Johnson".